zenml-io/blog.zenml.io/_posts/2022-06-29-k8s-orchestrator.md

 the orchestrator in your ZenML stack with a single line of code, so you are not locked into anything!

-So, let's get into it and use the new Kubernetes-native orchestrator and metadata store to easily run ML workflows in a distributed and scalable cloud setting on AWS.
+So, let's get into it and use the new Kubernetes-native orchestrator to easily run ML workflows in a distributed and scalable cloud setting on AWS.
 To do so, we will provision various resources on AWS: an S3 bucket for artifact storage, an ECR container registry, as well as an Amazon EKS cluster, on which